Morsmalleo/AhMyth/README.md

 ## <div align="center"><ins>Installation</ins></div>

-You can either install AhMyth by using the source code, or by using the Binary files.
+You can install AhMyth by using either the *Source code*, or by using the *Binary files*.

 Instructions for installing AhMyth using either the *Source Code* or the *Binary Files*, can be found in the following Setup Wiki Pages.